kiwi0fruit/jats/README.md

 | 4 Ti       | ***3 Se*** | 4 Se         | ***3 Ti*** | 4 Fe         | ***3 Ni*** | 4 Ni       | ***3 Fe*** |
 | *5 Si*     | **6 Te**   | *5 Te*       | **6 Si**   | *5 Ne*       | **6 Fi**   | *5 Fi*     | **6 Ne**   |
 | **8 Fe**   | *7 Ni*     | **8 Ni**     | *7 Fe*     | **8 Ti**     | *7 Se*     | **8 Se**   | *7 Ti*     |

+### Model A decomposition

+A set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions that together give Model A as consequences is given below.
+Decomposition to separate hypotheses gave rise to a pair of new assumptions.

 #### Set of hypotheses: